avaus/bigdata-examples/R/README.md

 ## Run R

 Simply type `R` on the command line.
+However, we recommend using RStudio as instructed below.

 ## Use RStudio Server